Vic Falls Travel Tips.

 In the news

-Livingstone Island: Due to water levels rising on the Zambezi, Livingstone Island will be closed from the 1st of May.
-The Devils Pool and Island Tour activities will be closed until water levels recede.
+Livingstone Island: Due to water levels rising on the Zambezi, Livingstone Island will be closed from the 1st of May 2019.
+The Devils Pool and Island Tour activities will be closed until water levels recede. (usually around the beginning of August)

 Victoria Falls is extremely safe.
 It's a tourist town and almost everyone's livelihood is attached to tourism, so it is in everyone's interests for you to have a good time.
 At worst you might be hassled by street vendors to buy an old Zimbabwe dollar note or a curio, but this is the order of the day in most tourist destinations of the world.
 There are tourism police on patrol on the streets for your added security.
 Many Zimbabweans are very poor so please avoid temptation by putting your valuables out of sight or in the safe of your hotel room.